 - Labor and delivery records

 - Office visit notes

 - History and physical exam reports

 - Laboratory reports

 - Diagnostic imaging reports

 - Hospital discharge summaries

 - Surgical reports

 - Histology/pathology reports

 - Consultation/specialist notes

 For each potential case, medical records will be sought if the patient is eligible for medical record retrieval.
 Approximately 50% of patients in the ORD are eligible for medical record retrieval.
-Patients who are ineligible for medial record retrieval include those from health

-CT24-WI-GL02-RF02 4.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 01-Jun-2022 Page 25 of 67 plans that contract for administrative services only; access to medical records is not allowed for patients enrolled in these plans.
-For each eligible case, one medical record will be requested from one provider.
+Patients who are ineligible for medial record retrieval include those from health plans that contract for administrative services only; access to medical records is not allowed for patients enrolled in these plans.
+For each eligible case, 1 medical record will be requested from 1 provider.
 Of those that are requested, approximately 70% to 85% of the medical records are expected to be successfully obtained (Johannes et al. 2007, Seeger et al. 2006).
-Therefore, the overall proportion of the ORD available for medical records.
+Therefore, the overall proportion of the ORD available for medical record validation is approximately 35 to 42.5%.
+Optum will seek up to 550 medical records.